splunk/public-o11y-docs/incident-intelligence/generate-alerts/ingest-cloudwatch.rst

 Ingest Amazon CloudWatch alarms
 ************************************************************************

 You can use Incident Intelligence ingest endpoints to ingest alerts from various third-party sources.
-Use the AWS Cloudwatch endpoint to forward AWS Cloudwatch alarms into Incident Intelligence where you can create on-call schedules and incident workflows to route AWS alerts to responders.
+Use the AWS Cloudwatch endpoint to forward AWS Cloudwatch alarms into Incident Intelligence where you can create on-call schedules and incident workflows to route AWS alarms to responders.

+.. note:: Cloudwatch alarms are ingested as alerts in Incident Intelligence.

 Send AWS Cloudwatch alarms directly to the ingest endpoint
 =================================================================